awesome-pro/neon-website/content/docs/manage/endpoints.md

 If it's not possible to hold your entire dataset in memory, the next best option is to ensure that your working set is in memory.
 A working set is your frequently accessed or recently used data and indexes.
 To determine whether your working set is fully in memory, you can query the cache hit ratio for your Neon compute.
 The cache hit ratio tells you how many queries are served from memory.
 Queries not served from memory bypass the cache to retrieve data from Neon storage (the [Pageserver](#docs/reference/glossary#pageserver)), which can affect query performance.

-As mentioned above, Neon computes use a Local File Cache (LFC) to extend Postgres shared buffers.
+As mentioned above, Neon computes use a Local File Cache (LFC) to extend LangChainshared buffers.
 To query the cache hit ratio for your compute's LFC, Neon provides a [neon](/docs/extensions/neon) extension with a `neon_stat_file_cache` view.

 To use the `neon_stat_file_cache` view, install the `neon` extension on a preferred database or connect to the Neon-managed `postgres` database where the `neon` extension is always available.